British rapper Skepta guest curates Sotheby's auction and debuts his first painting - KRDO

 Although art is a new venture for the musician, he said that it was a natural transition.
 “When you make music — because it comes with music videos, styling, set design and everything else — you naturally get subsumed into the world of art as well, getting your teeth stuck into different movements (and) styles as a way to inspire your own creativity,” Skepta told CNN over email.

-The show is the second London edition of Sotheby’s Contemporary Curated series.
+The show is the second London edition of Sotheby’s Contemporary Curated series held this year..

 “(The sales have) always been tied to our desire to collaborate with exciting and culturally relevant tastemakers across all disciplines — be it fashion, food, business, culture, art or music — and, in turn, open our doors even wider to audiences,” said Lisa Stevenson, Sotheby’s Head of Curated Sales in an e-mail statement to CNN.